hongtaowu67/calibration_toolbox/README.md

 3. Move the robot to at least 15 configurations.
 Make sure in each configuration, the camera can see the whole chessboard and the chessboard is LARGE.
 Because if the chessboard is too small, the estimation of pose will be inaccurate.
 4. In **src/main_collector.cpp**, specify the data saving directory and the configurations you collected.
 5. In **src/main_collector.cpp**, specify the image topic of the camera.
 For PrimeSense 1.09, the rgb topic is "/camera/rgb/image_raw".
+6. In **src/main_collector.cpp**, specify the base and end-effector link.
-6. Initialize the camera.
+7. Initialize the camera.
 To initialize PrimeSense 1.09,
 ```
 roslaunch openni2_launch openni2.launch
 ```
-7. Collect the data.
+8. Collect the data.
 Currently only the panda robot is implemented
 ```
 rosrun calibration_toolbox main_collector
 ```